 What Removes Pastel Crayons From the Wall?

-Several common household products cut through crayon wax effectively: warm soapy water, baking soda paste, non-gel toothpaste, and melamine foam erasers (like Mr. Clean Magic Eraser) are the most reliable options.
-For stubborn marks on durable paint finishes, WD-40 and mayonnaise — both oil-based — can also break down the waxy residue without damaging the wall.
+Several common household products cut through crayon wax effectively: warm soapy water, baking soda paste, non-gel white toothpaste, and melamine foam erasers like Mr. Clean Magic Eraser are the most reliable starting points.
+For stubborn crayon marks on durable paint finishes, WD-40, mayonnaise, rubbing alcohol, and a dish soap and white vinegar solution can also break down the waxy residue without removing paint.

 How to Remove Crayon From Wall Without Removing Paint